 - The Government leads the refugee response in Turkey with UNHCR providing direct operational support, capacity development and technical advice to the authorities.
-UNHCR programmes in Turkey are implemented through various partnerships, including supporting public institutions at the national and local levels (5), and working with international (4) and national NGOs (10), UN sister agencies (3) but also directly using private service providers to ensure a coordinated, holistic approach to meeting the needs of asylum-seekers and refugees. - As the Refugee Agency, UNHCR coordinates the efforts of UN agencies and partners to support Turkey's refugee response and avoid duplication and gaps in international assistance.
-In this role, UNHCR co-leads the Regional Refugee Resilience and Response Plan (3RP) for the Syria crisis with UNDP and leads the International Protection and Migration Pillar of the Turkey 2016-2020 UN Development and Cooperation Strategy (UNDCS).
+UNHCR programmes in Turkey are implemented through various partnerships, including supporting public institutions at the national and local levels (5), and working with international (4) and national NGOs (10), UN sister agencies (3) but also directly using private service providers to ensure a coordinated, holistic approach to meeting the needs of refugees and asylum-seekers. - As the Refugee Agency, UNHCR coordinates the efforts of partners to support Turkey's refugee response and avoid duplication and gaps in international assistance.
+In this function, UNHCR co-leads the Regional Refugee and Resilience Response Plan (3RP) for the Syria crisis with UNDP and leads the International Protection and Migration Pillar of the Turkey 2016-2020 UN Development and Cooperation Strategy (UNDCS).